 On March 11, 2020, an IFF shareholder filed a motion to approve a class action in Israel against, among others, Frutarom, Yehudai, and Frutarom's former board of directors, alleging that former minority shareholders of Frutarom were harmed as a result of the US \$20 million bonus paid to Yehudai.
 The parties to this motion agreed to attempt to resolve the dispute through mediation to take place regarding the aforesaid claim against Yehudai.
 On July 27, 2021, counsel to the movant in the class action filed a notice with the court that the mediation process ended without an agreement.
 On August 26, 2021, a motion to dismiss the class action application was filed by Yehudai and certain former directors of Frutarom.
 On September 9, 2021, an additional motion to dismiss was filed by other former directors of Frutarom together with ICC Industries, Inc. and its affiliates.
-A court hearing on the motions to dismiss was held on December 6, 2021, and on December 9, 2021, the court denied the motions to dismiss.
+On December 9, 2021, the court denied the motions to dismiss.
+Responses to the class action motion were filed in May 2022, and applicant's response was filed in December 2022.